ccc-certifier-framework/certifier-framework-for-confidential-computing/INSTALL.md

 =============================================================

-In this description, the top level directory of this repository, which includes this INSTALL.md file, is denoted $(CERTIFIER).
+In this description, the top level directory of this repository, which includes this `INSTALL.md` file, is denoted $(CERTIFIER).

 The Ubuntu 20.04 install guide can be found in
 [Ubuntu Install](./Doc/install-certifier-Ubuntu-20.04.md).

-Read the [Guide](Doc/Guide.pdf) in the Doc directory to understand the basic nomenclature and programs you will build and use.
+Read the [Guide](./Doc/Guide.pdf) in the `Doc/` directory to understand the basic nomenclature and programs you will build and use.

+## Hardware Requirements

+Most programs can use a "simulated_enclave" for prototyping and can compile and run on Linux or macOS.

+- To run programs that use SGX, you must run on SGX capable hardware.
+- We use Open Enclaves or Asylo to support SGX.
+- To run programs that use AMD SEV-SNP, you must run on AMD SEV-SNP hardware under a compliant VMM and in a VM that supports AMD SEV-SNP primitives.
+  - See [SEV-SNP Simulator](#SEV-SNP-Simulator-utility) to setup a SEV-SNP simulator on Linux VMs to run sample app under SEV-SNP.

 # Certifier API

-The certifier API is in the src/ directory.
+The Certifier API is in the `src/` directory.

 ## Setup steps